 Norway is a country of outstanding natural beauty.
 Preserving this landscape, and its communities, and way of life, is essential for all of us.

 Please strive to leave as small a footprint as possible.
-"Leave it as you would like to find it" is the mantra, regardless of where you are.
+"Leave it as you found it" is a rule of thumb, regardless of where you are.

 Where: A quiet spot by the Hjørundfjord in Sunnmøre, with fewer tourist buses than in the rest of Fjord Norway.